-- Possibility that the treatment used will be better than currently approved treatments and access to treatments that may not otherwise be available.
+- Possibility that the drugs or treatment program used in the trial will be better than currently approved treatment options

-- Help to advance treatment of the disease.
+- Helping to advance treatment of the disease

-- Possibility of unknown or unexpected side effects.
+- Possibility of unexpected or unpleasant side effects

-- Chance that the new drug or treatment may be less effective than current options for pancreatic cancer.
+- Chance that the new drug or treatment may be ineffective or less effective than current options for pancreatic cancer

 Information provided by the Pancreatic Cancer Action Network, Inc. (“PanCAN”) is not a substitute for medical advice, diagnosis, treatment or other health care services.
 PanCAN may provide information to you about physicians, products, services, clinical trials or treatments related to pancreatic cancer, but PanCAN does not recommend nor endorse any particular health care resource.
 In addition, please note that any personal information you provide to PanCAN’s associates during telephone and/or email communications may be stored and used to help PanCAN achieve its mission of assisting patients with, and finding cures and treatments for, pancreatic cancer.
 Stored constituent information may be used to inform PanCAN programs and activities.
 Information also may be provided in aggregate or limited formats to third parties to guide future pancreatic cancer research and treatment efforts.
 PanCAN will not provide personal directly identifying information (such as your name or contact information) to such third parties without your prior written consent unless required or permitted by law to do so.